Diabetes Awareness Month is in November, a great time to discuss the topic of diabetes, risk factors, and how to control pre-diabetes.

 There are three classes of diabetes:

-• Type 1 diabetes - This condition is when the pancreas produces little or no insulin.
+- Type 1 diabetes - This condition is when the pancreas produces little or no insulin.
 It’s thought to be an autoimmune reaction and it can happen at any time in your life.

-• Type 2 diabetes - Known as “adult onset diabetes”, this condition happens when cells in the muscles, fat, and the liver become insulin resistant.
+- Type 2 diabetes - Known as “adult onset diabetes”, this condition happens when cells in the muscles, fat, and the liver become insulin resistant.
 This means the cells don’t take in enough sugar.
 While not curable, it may be reversible, according to some studies.

-• Gestational diabetes occurs during pregnancy when a placenta-produced hormone prevents the mother’s body from using insulin the right way.
+- Gestational diabetes occurs during pregnancy when a placenta-produced hormone prevents the mother’s body from using insulin the right way.

-No matter which type of diabetes you or a loved one may have, treatment and proper management is essential to living a healthy life.
+No matter which type of diabetes you or a loved one may have, treatment and proper management are essential to living a healthy life.
 In doing so, it reduces fatigue and bladder issues.
 Appropriately managing diabetes also reduces the chances of experiencing vision problems, amputation, dementia, and other serious medical issues.

 Related: National Diabetes Awareness Month: 5 Ways to Spread the Word